Struct cros_async::sync::Condvar

 &self,

-guard: RwLockReadGuard<'g, T>
+guard: RwLockReadGuard<'g, T>,

 ) -> RwLockReadGuard<'g, T>

-pub async fn wait_read<'g, T>( &self, guard: RwLockReadGuard<'g, T> ) -> RwLockReadGuard<'g, T>
+pub async fn wait_read<'g, T>( &self, guard: RwLockReadGuard<'g, T>, ) -> RwLockReadGuard<'g, T>

-but takes and returns a RwLockReadGuard
+Like wait() but takes and returns a RwLockReadGuard instead.

 fn add_waiter(&self, waiter: Arc<Waiter>, raw_rwlock: &RawRwLock)